The Insurance Industry Charitable Foundation - London Division

 - Projects outside the UK

-- Religious or political organizations
+- Religious or political organisations

 - Employee salaries